Guest post and photos by Laurence Vuillemin, owner of Paris-Toujours

 10. Rub Shoulders with the Stars at the Grévin Museum

-The Grévin Museum and its wax statues is still one of the must-see for families visiting Paris.
+The Grévin Museum and its wax statues is still one of the must-see sights for families visiting Paris.
 It is located on the ‘Grands Boulevards’ of the 9th arrondissement and is good both for adults and kids.
-Celebrities from the whole world and made of wax in a very realistic way are gathered in this one-of- a-kind museum, and you can sometimes even feel the statues are real human beings!
+Celebrities from the whole world made from wax in a very realistic way are gathered in this one-of- a-kind museum, and you can sometimes even feel the statues are real human beings!
 Moreover, a kids’ space was designed with more appropriate statues, with cartoon characters such as the heroes of the Ice Age.
 A backstage visit can also be done to see how the statues are made.

 Pin for later!